Traffic Attorney Assisting Washington Drivers

 Why Should I Fight These Charges?

-Just paying the fine is simply admitting guilt of traffic violations.
-Apart from pleading guilty, you could also find points added to your driver’s license record that may have serious consequences going into the future.
-If you gather enough points on your license, it may be suspended for a certain period of time.
-According to the law in Pennsylvania, the number of points varies on the basis of speed at which you were driving the vehicle.
-As your traffic ticket attorney, I would tell you the faster you drive above the permissible limits, the more speeding points are deducted off your driver’s license.
+Opting to pay the fine essentially means admitting guilt for the traffic violations.
+This not only results in pleading guilty but also adds points to your driver’s license record, with potential serious implications for your future.
+Accumulating enough points can lead to the suspension of your license for a certain period.
+In Pennsylvania, the number of points varies depending on the speed at which you were driving.
+The higher the speed above the permissible limits, the more speeding points are deducted from your license.

 Here is how the system works:

-- 2 points for speeding between 6 to 10 miles per hour over the limit
+- Speeding between 6 to 10 miles per hour over the limit: 2 points

-- 3 points for speeding between 11 to 15 miles per hour over the limit
+- Speeding between 11 to 15 miles per hour over the limit: 3 points

-- 4 points for speeding between 16 to 25 miles per hour over the limit
+- Speeding between 16 to 25 miles per hour over the limit: 4 points

-- 5 points for speeding between 26 to 30 miles per hour over the limit
+- Speeding between 26 to 30 miles per hour over the limit: 5 points

 What Happens When I Get Six Points?

-The first time a driver accumulates six points, PennDOT will suspend his license and require him to take a pass a safe driving class and exam within 30 days of the sixth point being added.
+For the first time, PennDOT will suspend your license and require you to complete a safe driving class and exam within 30 days.

 Free ConsultationYou will never find us short of knowledge & commitment